mokronos/nonlinearLSTM/README.md

 - results: contains the results as csv of the different models
 - test: should contain unit tests, but is currently empty
 - ray_results: contains the results of the hyperparameter search with raytune, but not fully working (isn't tracked right now, but will be created if script is ran)
+- latex: contains the latex files for the report

 ## Files
 - autotune.py: script for hyperparameter search with raytune, gpu not working for some reason, need to still evaluate trained models